-And then there is unmissable, more remote Stumps Pass.
+And then there is unmissable, more remote Stump Pass.
 You can only get there by boat or feet.
 Crowds at a minimum.

 Wow moments in Manasota Key Not to Miss

-Play at Stumps Pass Beach State Park, Manasota Key
+Play at Stump Pass Beach State Park, Manasota Key

 It consists of 245 acres of the Southern tip of Manasota Key and has access to pristine beaches on Lemon Bay and the Gulf Coast.